gh4-io/MarkPrint/README.md

 "markprint.outputDirectory": "output",
 ```

+  - Leaving the option empty writes exports next to the Markdown file so you do not need a staging folder for local runs.
   - Relative path (home directory)
     - If path starts with  `~`, it will be interpreted as a relative path from the home directory